Polyneue/hubblejs/README.md

 ## API Reference

 ### `Hubble.generate(template)`
-Will generate the site based on the Hubble configuration using the given template.
+Will generate the site based on the configuration using the given template.

 * `template {Function}` (optional) - method that will receive data, render the data, write it to the output location, and return or throw an error.